 The regulations concerning Jews expressly list the holy places for Jews and set forth, inter alia, the acts prohibited within the confines of the holy places.
 The holy places of all other communities in general, of the Muslims in particular, remain with no parallel legal normative recognition, despite their great religious, cultural and historic importance.
 The Muslim holy sites suffer from ongoing neglect and desecration and, in many cases, mosques and holy sites have been converted into cowsheds and nightclubs.
+68

 There is also official discrimination in the legal norms dealing with days of rest in Israel.
-Section 18A of the Administration of Rule and Justice Ordinance 1948 stipulates that "Saturdays and Jewish religious holidays - the two days of Rosh Hashana, Yom Kippur, the first and last days of Succot, the first and last days of Pesach and the Shavuot feast - are regular days of rest in the State of Israel.
-Non-Jews have the right to hold rest days on their Sabbath day and their religious holidays..."
+Section 18A of the Administration of Rule and Justice Ordinance 5708 - 1948 stipulates that "Saturdays and Jewish religious holidays - the two days of Rosh Hashana, Yom Kippur, the first and last days of Succot, the first and last days of Pesach and the Shavuot feast - are regular days of rest in the State of Israel.
+Non-Jews have the right to hold rest days on their Sabbath day and their religious holidays.
+However, unlike their colleagues, non-Jews are required to use vacation or take a leave of absence from their jobs to observe their holidays.
+These days shall be established for each community in accordance with a government resolution to be published in the records."